-You must presume that the Defendant is innocent of the crime charged against him.
-The indictment is only a formal method of beginning a criminal case.
+You must presume that the defendant is innocent of the crimes charged.
+An indictment is only a formal method of beginning a criminal case.
 It does not create any presumption of guilt; it is merely an accusation.
-The fact that a person has been indicted does not create any inference, nor is it evidence, that he is guilty of a crime.
-The presumption of innocence alone is sufficient to acquit the Defendant unless you as jurors are satisfied beyond a reasonable doubt of the Defendant's guilt of the crime charged from all the evidence that has been introduced in the case against him.
+The fact that a person has been indicted does not create any inference, nor is it evidence, that he is guilty of any crime.
+The presumption of innocence alone is sufficient to acquit a defendant unless you as jurors are satisfied beyond a reasonable doubt of a defendant's guilt of the crimes charged from all the evidence that has been introduced in the case.

 The burden is always upon the prosecution to prove guilt beyond a reasonable doubt.
 This burden never shifts to a defendant for the law never imposes upon a defendant in a criminal case the burden or duty of calling any witnesses or producing any evidence.
-Unless the government proves, beyond a reasonable doubt, that the Defendant committed each and every element of the crime charged against him in the Indictment, you must find the Defendant not guilty.
+Unless the government proves, beyond a reasonable doubt, that a defendant committed each and every element of the offense charged against him in the Superseding Indictment, you must find that defendant not guilty of that offense.

-There is no burden upon the Defendant to prove that he is innocent.
+There is no burden upon a defendant to prove that he is innocent.